 Audit Quality Assessments

-Risk analysis and assessment are embedded throughout CPAB.
-CPAB identifies and rates reporting issuers (RI) and audit firms that may represent the most significant risks to the investing public.
+Risk analysis and assessment are embedded throughout CPAB’s processes.
+CPAB identifies reporting issuers (RI) and audit firms that may represent the most significant risks to the investing public.
 By assessing the RI’s risk on a standalone basis with risk factors associated with the audit firm, CPAB develops a comprehensive view of risk for RIs.
 These are used to identify audits that have the highest risk of a material error or misstatement.
 This model considers the general economy, the RI's industry, financial stability, size and foreign exposure, the audit firm's risk profile, and the engagement partner's experience, including past inspection results.

-Our continued focus on a firm’s system of quality management, including firm implementation of the new quality management standards, considers the nature and circumstances of the firm and its public company audit engagements.
+Our continued focus on a firm’s system of quality management, including firm implementation of CSQM 1, considers the nature and circumstances of the firm and its public company audit engagements.
 CPAB’s 2022-2024 strategic plan recognizes the importance of firm culture and includes a commitment to advance a quality-driven culture across auditors of Canada’s public companies.
 An effective culture emphasizes doing the right thing — all the time, putting the public interests first.
-The system of quality management is not a separate activity within the firm but is the integration of a culture that demonstrates a commitment to quality.
+A firm’s system of quality management is not a separate activity within the firm but is the integration of a culture that demonstrates a commitment to quality.

 Click here to access the October 2022 publication System of quality management call to action: Strengthening audit quality, a communication to all audit firms registered with CPAB.
-This document provided more detail on the importance of culture to a firm’s system of quality management, preliminary observations on the implementation of the new quality management standards and an example to illustrate the iterative nature of a firm’s system of quality management.
+This document provides more detail on the importance of culture to a firm’s system of quality management, preliminary observations on the implementation of the new quality management standards and an example to illustrate the iterative nature of a firm’s system of quality management.

 CPAB’s audit quality assessment program includes an evaluation of the effectiveness of the system of quality management at the annually inspected audit firms.